São Gonçalo do Rio Preto

 São Gonçalo do Rio Preto is a Brazilian municipality in the state of Minas Gerais.
-Its population as of 2020 was 3,173 living in a total area of 313 km².
+Its population as of 2020 was 3,173 living in a total area of 313 km2.

-Location
+Geography

 The city belongs to the statistical mesoregion of Jequitinhonha and to the statistical microregion of Diamantina.
-It became a municipality in 1986.
+It became a municipality on December 30, 1962, was renamed to actual name in 1986 in honor of Gundisalvus of Amarante, before it was called Felisberto Caldeira.

 The municipal seat of São Gonçalo do Rio Preto is located at an elevation of 742 meters in the upper Jequitinhonha River valley.
 It is southeast of Diamantina to which it is connected by secondary highways.
 The nearest major population center is Diamantina.